Particle.news

 Overview

-• The National Union of Healthcare Workers represents nearly 2,400 Kaiser Permanente mental health professionals involved in the strike.
+• The National Union of Healthcare Workers (NUHW) will hold a ratification vote Thursday on a tentative contract to end the nearly seven-month strike involving 2,400 Kaiser Permanente mental health professionals in Southern California.